-9. The issue-based modules have received much support from multilateral environmental agreement secretariats as well as from Governments, and have been endorsed by the governing bodies of several multilateral environmental agreements (including CBD, CMS, the Ramsar Convention and the World Heritage Convention) as well as by African environment ministers during the eleventh session of the African Ministerial Conference on the Environment in May 2006, as a tool for the coherent implementation of biodiversity-related conventions.
+9. The issue-based modules have received much support from multilateral environmental agreement secretariats as well as from Governments, and have been endorsed by the governing bodies of several MEAs (including CBD, CMS, the Ramsar Convention and the World Heritage Convention) as well as by African environment ministers during the eleventh session of the African Ministerial Conference on the Environment in May 2006, as a tool for the coherent implementation of biodiversity-related conventions.
 These bodies have expressed support for the further development and maintenance of the modules.

-2. Compliance with and enforcement of multilateral environmental agreements
+2. Compliance with and enforcement of MEAs

-10. UNEP, jointly with the Organization of Eastern Caribbean States (OECS), supported a capacity-building project for the development of frame harmonized legislation (i.e., holistic legislation grouping and harmonizing all legal matter relating to biological diversity) for the implementation of five global and one regional multilateral environmental agreements related to the management and protection of biological diversity in OECS member States.
-The biodiversity-related multilateral environmental agreements included both global agreements, namely, CBD, CITES, CMS and the World Heritage Convention, and one regional agreement, the Protocol to Amend the Convention on Wetlands of International Importance, Especially as Waterfowl Habitat (Ramsar Protocol).
+10. UNEP, jointly with the Organization of Eastern Caribbean States (OECS), supported a capacity-building project for the development of frame harmonized legislation (i.e., holistic legislation grouping and harmonizing all legal matter relating to biological diversity) for the implementation of five global and one regional MEAs related to the management and protection of biological diversity in OECS member States.
+The biodiversity-related MEAs included both global agreements, namely, CBD, CITES, CMS and the World Heritage Convention, and one regional agreement, the Protocol to Amend the Convention on Wetlands of International Importance, Especially as Waterfowl Habitat (Ramsar Protocol).
 The final text awaits endorsement and adoption by the OECS Council of Ministers.
-It is, however, already being used by some member States in the development of national legislation for implementation of biologiversity-related multilateral environmental agreements.
+It is, however, already being used by some member States in the development of national legislation for implementation of biodiversity-related multilateral environmental agreements.
+UNEP and the OECS are working on a follow-up phase to this project implementing the harmonized legislation in selected OECS member states.

-11. UNEP, jointly with the Government of Liberia and in cooperation with the Environmental Law Institute (ELI), is supporting the elaboration of integrated harmonized legislation on implementation of biodiversity-related multilateral environmental agreements.
-UNEP has provided assistance to Liberia in revising its legislation and regulations to incorporate that country's international commitments, including relevant provisions of multilateral environmental agreements and other international environmental law, into its national law.
-The first draft of the legislation was prepared by Green Advocates, and UNEP jointly with ELI provided comments on the draft.
-A workshop to review the draft will be conducted later in 2006.
+11. UNEP, jointly with the Government of Liberia and in cooperation with the Environmental Law Institute (ELI), supported the elaboration of integrated harmonized legislation on implementation of biodiversity-related multilateral environmental agreements.
+UNEP has provided assistance to Liberia in revising its legislation and regulations to incorporate that country's international commitments, including relevant provisions of MEAs and other international environmental law, into its national law.
+The draft legislation prepared by Green Advocates, and UNEP jointly with ELI has been revised, finalized and adopted by the Liberian and is being enforce since its adoption in October 2006.

 12. In addition, UNEP in collaboration with the International Network for Environmental Compliance and Enforcement (INECE) developed indicators for compliance with and enforcement of the Ramsar Convention, CBD, CMS, CITES and the Lusaka Agreement on Cooperative Enforcement Actions Directed at Illegal Trade in Wild Fauna and Flora.
 Pilot projects to test the indicators were undertaken in four countries (Brazil, Costa Rica, Kenya and South Africa).
-The objective of the projects was to measure the effectiveness of national implementation of multilateral environmental agreements though the identification, design and use of environmental compliance and enforcement indicators.
+The objective of the projects was to measure the effectiveness of national implementation of MEAs though the identification, design and use of environmental compliance and enforcement indicators.
 Through a multi-stakeholder consultative process, the INECE team worked with in-country experts on the indicators and generated reports, recommendations and findings.
+A second phase of the project has been proposed in order to assess the effectiveness of the indicators on the ground and is still under discussion.

-13. In order to improve the capacity of various countries to develop multilateral environmental agreement national legislation and implement multilateral environmental agreements in a coherent manner, UNEP organized and conducted four capacity-building training workshops at both the national and subregional levels.
-The workshops were conducted in Jamaica (July 2005), Fiji (August 2005), St. Lucia (October 2005) and Moldova (November 2005).
-Furthermore, with support from UNEP and in cooperation with United Nations Development Programme and IUCN country offices, the Government of Pakistan organized and conducted national capacity building workshops on the national implementation of multilateral environmental agreements in Islamabad, Pakistan, in September 2005.
+13. In order to improve the capacity of various countries to develop multilateral environmental agreement national legislation, negotiate and implement MEAs in a coherent manner, UNEP organized and conducted 4 capacity-building training workshops at both the national and subregional levels.
+The workshops were conducted in, Marshall Island (April 2006), the Federated States of Micronesia (April 2006), Fiji (August 2006), and St. Lucia (October 2005 and January 2007).
+Furthermore, with support from UNEP and in cooperation with United Nations Development Programme and IUCN country offices, the Government of Pakistan organized and conducted national capacity building workshops on the national implementation of MEAs in Islamabad, Pakistan, in September 2005.